| Kent Good Times Dispatch

 privilege, ready access to advanced education and a promising future.
 In

 Arusha, for many unwanted children, life is short and brutal.
+But the Living Water Children Center, founded in

 2003 by the Kimaro family, is working to give those unfortunate children